datosh/datosh.github.io/content/post/k8s_home_lab_2025/index.md

 1. A **domain name**, for me that's `kammel.dev`, which is hosted by [Cloudflare](https://www.cloudflare.com/).
+1. A **GitHub account**, to host our GitOps repository.
+Other git providers are possible, but I won't cover them in this series.
 1. The ability to configure **DHCP & DNS** in your home network, I'm running [opnsense](https://opnsense.org/), but really any router with these features should do.